MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-11-Representation-Others-Before-United-States-Patent-Trademark-Office/subpart-D-USPTO-Rules-Professional-Conduct/subjectgroup-ECFR9cc2f7b05d83236-Information-About-Legal-Services/section-11.704.md

 (2) The name of the certifying organization is clearly identified in the communication.

-(e) An individual granted limited recognition under § 11.9 may use the designation “Limited Recognition.”
+(e) Individuals granted limited recognition may use the designation “Limited Recognition” but may not hold themselves out as being registered.

+[78 FR 20201, Apr.
+3, 2013, as amended at 86 FR 28467, May 26, 2021]